-- The deadline for applying to this scholarship is February 1st.
+- The deadline for applying to this program is February 1st.

-- When will I hear if I was awarded the scholarship?
+- When will I hear if I was awarded the fellowship?

-- The scholarship awards are generally announced in March.
+- The Fellowship awards are generally announced mid April.

 1. Technical Mission Area 1 (TMA 1): In general, the NTNF community is interested in advancements in the analysis and characterization of nuclear and other radioactive materials.
 Of particular importance are innovations in the speed, accuracy, and precision of determining the physical, chemical, isotopic, micro-structural, and/or morphological properties of materials.
 Specifically in FY2013, the USG is primarily seeking significant developments in the quantification of micro-structural and morphological measurements of bulk uranium and plutonium materials in both oxide and metal forms.